nmfs-opensci/xaringan-nmfs/README.md

 :spiral_calendar: January 25, 2022

-# xaringan templates
+# xaringan NMFS templates

+### To use

-NMFS templates to use for xaringan presentations.
-To use, open one of the template Rmd files in the `docs` folder and save.
+Open one of the template Rmd files in the `docs` folder and save.
 Then edit with your material.
+Click knit to make the presentation.

 Note, the css files need to be in the same folder as your Rmd file.

 ### `template.Rmd`.